KernFerm/screen-recorder-app/README.md

 - **Screen Recording**: The app captures the screen using `dxcam` for efficient and high-quality video frames.
 - **Mouse Highlighting**: A green circle 🟢 is drawn around the mouse cursor in each frame to enhance its visibility.
 - **Saving the Video**: The frames are compiled and saved as an MP4 file, with an option for users to specify the file name.

 ---

 # Built with ❤️ by [Bubbles_The_Dev](https://github.com/kernferm)

 ---

 ## LICENSE

 This project is proprietary and `all rights are reserved` by the author.
 ***Unauthorized copying***, ***distribution***, or ***modification*** of this project is **strictly prohibited**.
-Unless You have written permission from the `Developer` or the `FNBUBBLES420 ORG`.
+Unless you have written permission from the `Developer` or `FNBUBBLES420 ORG`.

+---
 ---